DanBlakeman/todo_challenge/README.md

 As this was an experiment with new JS technologies there's a number of different tests which can be run:

-As setup, please run 'webdriver-manager start' and 'http-server' to allow the test suites headless browsers to work correctly.
+As setup, please run 'webdriver-manager start' to allow protractors headless browser to work correctly.

 You can then run 'karma start test/unit/karma.conf.js' to run the unit tests.